MicrosoftDocs/biztalk-docs/biztalk/core/how-to-cluster-sso-and-a-biztalk-host-in-the-same-cluster-group1.md

 ---
+description: "Learn more about: Cluster SSO and a BizTalk Host in the Same Cluster Group"
 title: "How to Cluster SSO and a BizTalk Host in the Same Cluster Group1 | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"